Jenny210409/House-prices/Workings.md

 ```

 ### Boruta Feature Importance Analysis
-As there are more than 80 variables, I will use Boruta packange and remove some variables which seem to be not important.
+As there are more than 80 variables, I will use Boruta package and remove some variables which seem to be not important.

 ```
 # preparation